ktkt9898/List-Testing-Part-2/README.md

 - size, returns the size
 - toString, utilizes the StringBuilder to properly output the contents of a double linked list

-4. Lastly, the fourth concept is the List Iterator, which itself is a private class called DLLIterator inside the IUDoubleLinkedList class that iself implements from the ListIterator java class.
+4. The fourth concept is the List Iterator, which itself is a private class called DLLIterator inside the IUDoubleLinkedList class that iself implements from the ListIterator java class.
 Also utilizes generic types to ensure any object can be held in the double linked list.

 The instance variables consist of:
 - A **nextNode** which is the key component of an iterator, since it is the bare minimum to be able to advance throughout a list.